FindMySchool LogoFindMySchool

 Because the school ends at Year 2, transition planning matters earlier than it does in a full primary.
 Pupils typically move on to a junior school for Year 3, and the most directly linked onward destination listed is St Michael's CE VA Junior School.

 For families, the key practical point is timing.
 Junior transfer applications in Norfolk follow a set timetable, and parents should expect to make decisions and submit preferences while their child is still in Year 2.
-For September 2026 entry, the published timetable shows applications closing on 15 January 2026, with offers released on 16 April 2026.
+Families should check Norfolk’s current junior transfer timetable for the deadline and offer day for their child’s entry year.

 After junior school, pupils move into a range of secondary schools across the Norwich area.
 You do not need to lock this in at infant stage, but it is sensible to understand the likely pathways when choosing between infant-plus-junior versus a single full primary, especially if you are trying to minimise future transitions.